materialsproject/fireworks/docs/index.rst

 * FireWorks has not been stress tested to very large numbers of worker nodes.
 (If you try this, we'd love to hear the results!)

-* FireWorks does not optimize the distribution of computing tasks over worker nodes (e.g., to minimize data movement); you must define such optimizations explicitly.
+* FireWorks does not automatically optimize the distribution of computing tasks over worker nodes (e.g., to minimize data movement or to match jobs to appropriate hardware); you must define such optimizations yourself.

 Is FireWorks for me?